Create Your Own Wedding Ring in East Sussex

 We will begin your creations by melting your metal using gas and oxygen torches, we pour the molten metal into an ingot mould to form a rough bar.

-* please note that if you choose platinum for your rings we are unable to start from with the melting process as the temperatures involved with platinum make this impractical.
+* please note that if you choose platinum for your rings we are unable to start with the melting process as the temperatures involved with platinum make this impractical.
 We will therefore make your rings from a preformed piece of platinum bar.

 ** the widest ‘d’ or court profile we can make from a metal melt process will be 4.5 – 5mm.